adil-adysh/plan-flow/.github/instructions/recovery_service.instructions.md

         max_per_day: int
     ) -> list[TaskOccurrence]:
         """Return new retry or recurrence occurrences for missed tasks.

+        When calling TaskScheduler.reschedule_retry, pass the retries_remaining parameter as required by the implementation.

         Occurrences with `pinned_time` are treated as user-fixed and excluded from recovery retry/reschedule logic.
         """